 This type of immunity is acquired artificially through the use of medical techniques.
 It can be, in turn, passive or active:

 The passive artificial immunity is the introduction into the organism of antibodies previously synthesized by another individual.
-The fluid therapy is to introduce the antigen corresponding to an animal (usually the horse was used), which synthesizes antibodies against a particular disease.
+The serum therapy is to introduce the antigen corresponding to an animal (usually the horse was used), which synthesizes antibodies against a particular disease.
 After extraction of the animal's blood, the antibodies to be injected into the infected person are isolated and purified.
 They can also be drawn from the blood of another person who has overcome the infection.

 Some of the advantages of serum therapy are: